-The wind and rain tried in their patience to sooth the ragged edge of the vast wound, to welcome forth the green shoot to split the rock.
+The wind and rain tried in their patience to sooth the ragged edge of the vast wound, to welcome forth the green shoot and split the rock.

 "Don't make us have to try to save you out here, kid."

-That voice again!
+That voice!
 Barren moment.
 Dry wind.
 The sun's patient heat.